 The Faculty of Business offers a cooperative education option for students in Business specializations.
 Cooperative Education is an experiential learning program in which students alternate periods of study with periods of paid, discipline-related work experience in cooperating employer organizations.
 All new and continuing students are eligible to compete for places in the Cooperative Education option provided there is sufficient room in their programs to complete the requirements.
 Normally, a student who has completed more than ★75 prior to entry will not be accepted.
 Students will be admitted to the program based on a combination of grades, work and volunteer experience and background, and a letter of intent.
 An interview may also be necessary.
 The online application deadline for September entry is July 30.
-The application deadline for early September admission for continuing students is March 31.
-The online application deadline for January entry is October 31.
+The application deadline for January entry is October 31.
+Modest program and application deadline for January entry is October 31.
 Modest program and application fees are charged.
 For more information, contact the Business Career Services Office at 2-21 Business.